shiwildy/Gecko/README.md

 # Gecko
-A blazingly fast, CLI-based local development environment for web development.
+A blazingly fast, CLI-based local environment for web development.